 It Comes With Some Serious Perks

-Jeff Neal is a Finance Officer for The Critter Depot, and he made a great point about utilizing the reward points that come along with business credit cards.
-(In other words, the perks!)
+Jeff Neal is a Finance Officer for The Critter Depot, and he made a great point about utilizing the reward points that come along with using a business credit card as a sole proprietor.

 Lastly, we’re turning back to Francis Locknear of The Cost Guys to share a few bullet points on what you need to have handy before applying for a business credit card.